 - We donate jewelry to the Surfrider Foundation (Oahu Chapter) silent auction fundraiser annually to support the beach cleanups and many other efforts they continually make to protect the ocean and shorelines in Hawaii.

 - We also donate to the National Marine Sanctuary's fundraiser auction every year.
 The Foundation is a leading voice for our essential network of protected waters: national marine sanctuaries and marine monuments.
 They work with communities to conserve and expand these treasured places for a healthy ocean, coasts, and Great Lakes.
 Proceeds from the auction support public outreach and education programs, including Capitol Hill Ocean Week, on-the-water conservation projects, and marine restoration.

 - Donations are made annually to the Bishop Museum's fundraiser auction, which helps support the future initiatives of Bishop Museum and our shared kuleana to preserve and perpetuate our collective knowledge and wisdom which connects our island communities.
 The Bishop Museum is Hawaii's premier natural and cultural history museum in the state.

-As nature lovers, we vow to keep trying to find new ways to lower the carbon footprint of Salty Girl, and consider this beautiful planet that inspires us so much!
+As nature lovers, we vow to always look for new ways to lower the carbon footprint of Salty Girl, and put this beautiful planet that inspires us so much first!